 Climbing Ivy Super Scarf Crochet Pattern

-Charity has always been a big part of where my crochet heart is at, so I’m excited to be a part of this year’s scarf drive.
+Charity has always been a big part of where my crochet heart is, and this scarf was created as part of a scarf drive.
 Sonya from Blackstone Designs has done all the legwork and gotten a great group of designers together to create scarf patterns.
 The intent is for the crochet community to reach out and donate to help those in need.
 There are so many places that these scarves can be donated to.
 Think about schools, hospitals, homeless shelters, or even wrap them around a park bench with a note for someone who may be spending the night on that bench.

 I decided for my scarf I wanted to do a super scarf for two reasons.
 First of all, they’re all the rage this year.
 But secondly, I have a heart for the homeless and a super scarf would be just a bit of extra warmth for someone out there that may need it.

 *This post contains affiliate links, which means that I may receive a small commission (at no cost to you) if you subscribe or purchase something through the links provided.
 Please note: I will never become an affiliate partner for a product or service that I don’t use and love!
 Not all links are affiliates.

 Finished Size: Scarf – approx. 11½” wide x 105” long.

 Yarn: #5 bulky weight yarn – 15 oz.

 - Sample made with Charisma Big! by Loops & Threads in colorway “Forest”

 Notions: Yarn Needle